Also known as:

 Education and training

-To become a mechatronic engineer you usually need a degree in mechatronics engineering.
-Related degrees in electronics, electrical or mechanical engineering may also be appropriate.
+To become a mechatronic engineer you usually need to study a degree in mechatronics engineering.
+Alternatively, related degrees in electrical or mechanical engineering may also be appropriate.

 Most universities in Western Australia offer relevant courses.
 Contact the universities you are interested in for more information.